Linguistic anthropology: Social space

 In a final example of this third paradigm, a group of linguistic anthropologists have done very creative work on the idea of social space.
 Duranti published a groundbreaking article on Samoan greetings and their use and transformation of social space.
-Before that, Indonesianist Joseph Errington, making use of earlier work by Indonesianists not necessarily concerned with language issues per se, brought linguistic anthropological methods (and semiotic theory) to bear on the notion of the exemplary center, the center of political and ritual power from which emanated exemplary behavior.
+The Indonesianist Joseph Errington, making use of earlier work by Indonesianists who were not necessarily concerned with language issues per se, had brought linguistic anthropological methods (and semiotic theory) to bear on the notion of the exemplary center, the center of political and ritual power from which emanated exemplary behavior.
 Errington demonstrated how the Javanese priyayi, whose ancestors served at the Javanese royal courts, became emissaries, so to speak, long after those courts had ceased to exist, representing throughout Java the highest example of "refined speech."
 The work of Joel Kuipers develops this theme vis-a-vis the island of Sumba, Indonesia.
-And, even though it pertains to Tewa Indians in Arizona rather than Indonesians, Paul Kroskrity's argument that speech forms originating in the Tewa kiva (or underground ceremonial space) forms the dominant model for all Tewa speech can be seen as a direct parallel.
+Even though it pertains to Tewa Indians in Arizona, rather than to Indonesians, Paul Kroskrity's argument that speech forms originating in the Tewa kiva (or underground ceremonial space) forms the dominant model for all Tewa speech can be seen as a direct parallel.

 Silverstein tries to find the maximum theoretical significance and applicability in this idea of exemplary centers.
 He feels, in fact, that the exemplary center idea is one of linguistic anthropology's three most important findings.
-He generalizes the notion thus, arguing "there are wider-scale institutional 'orders of interactionality,' historically contingent yet structured.
+He generalizes the notion thus, arguing, "there are wider-scale institutional 'orders of interactionality,' historically contingent yet structured.
 Within such large-scale, macrosocial orders, in-effect ritual centers of semiosis come to exert a structuring, value-conferring influence on any particular event of discursive interaction with respect to the meanings and significance of the verbal and other semiotic forms used in it."
 Current approaches to such classic anthropological topics as ritual by linguistic anthropologists emphasize not static linguistic structures but the unfolding in realtime of a hypertrophic' set of parallel orders of iconicity and indexicality that seem to cause the ritual to create its own sacred space through what appears, often, to be the magic of textual and nontextual metricalizations, synchronized."